 Induction cooktops are generally more expensive than ceramic cooktops as they use more sophisticated (and therefore more expensive) technology, have more safety features and may have larger cooking zones and flexi zones.

-- The ceramic cooktops in our test range in price from $389 to $1899
+Ceramic cooktops in our test range in price from $389 to $2099, while induction cooktops in our test cost between $799 and $5699

-If you opt for induction, you'll also need to factor in the cost of replacing your cookware if it's not induction-compatible.
+If you opt for induction, you’ll also need to factor in the cost of installation as well as the cost to replace your cookware if it’s not induction-compatible.

 CHOICE verdict: Ceramic cooktops are the winner for price.